draegtun/PrettifyRebol/README.md

 - And may build RegEx grammar up from scratch again and keep it *simple* Rebol

-- So at moment just fudging my way around lang-lisp.js & other GCP syntax file (No docs... so it will is groping around)
+- So at moment just fudging my way around lang-lisp.js & other GCP syntax file (No docs... so lots of groping around in dark!)

 - Constants need testing